Kesimpta (ofatumumab)

 Contact your doctor right away if you have any signs of infection, such as fever, chills, cough, or painful urination.2

 These are not all the possible side effects of Kesimpta.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Kesimpta.
+Talk to your doctor about what to expect when taking Kesimpta.
+You also should call your doctor if you have any changes that concern you when taking Kesimpta.

 Things to know about Kesimpta

 Kesimpta may reactivate hepatitis B infection.
 Do not use Kesimpta if you have an active hepatitis B infection.
 Your doctor will screen you for hepatitis B before prescribing Kesimpta.
-Your doctor will also screen you for serum immunoglobulins.2
+Your doctor will also screen you for serum immunoglobulins (antibodies).2

 Risk of PML